Dealing with emotional distancing

 When there is a lack of self-awareness, he or she will likely respond with frustration, perhaps tinged with sarcasm by referring to their "physical" presence: "Well the last time I looked, I was right here."

-What's confusing for this couple is that emotional distancing doesn't occur only when there's conflict in the relationship.
-It can also emerge when partners move closer together.
 That is, as the relationship moves towards greater intimacy it can feel threatening or alarming for some people.
+The commitment feels as if they suddenly have no choice.
 (As Harriet Lerner1 might suggest, the "dance of intimacy" has begun!)

 Emotional distancing arises after moments of intimacy.